Accenture/kx.as.code/docs/User-Guide/Initial-Setup.md

 ## Pre-install Steps

-Prepare prerequisites according to the [Build Environment](../../Build/Build-Environment/) guide.
+Prepare prerequisites according to the [Build Environment](../../Build/Local-Virtualizations/) guide.

-For MacOS, install latest screen by executing the following command.
-Using the default MacOSX "screen" tool will result in an error.
+For MacOSX, install the latest `screen` utility by executing the following command.
+Using the default MacOSX `screen` tool will result in an error`, as it does not have the needed options.
 ```bash
 brew install screen
 ```